Lodging An Application

 If not, you will be advised as to what other information you need to supply.

-If the public needs to be notified of your proposal, Council will do so - see Information Sheet 9.
-It will also refer the application to other government agencies where necessary.
+If the public needs to be notified of your proposal, Council will do so.
+It will also refer the application to other government agencies if necessary as specified by the Development Regulations.